R.C. Bannon: Musical career

 Finally, in 1976, Bannon moved to Nashville.
 There, he worked at a discotheque, and later began meeting other singers and songwriters, including one named Harlan Sanders.
 After signing to a songwriting contract, he had his songs recorded by Robbins, as well as singles released by Bobby G. Rice ("The Softest Touch in Town") and Ronnie Milsap (the Number One "Only One Love in My Life").
 In 1977, he signed to Columbia Records, who released his debut album, R.C.
 Bannon Arrives.
 Three of the album's cuts made the Hot Country Songs charts, including the No. 33 "It Doesn't Matter Anymore."
 The album included several songs that Bannon co-wrote, most in collaboration with John Bettis.
 By 1979, he married Louise Mandrell, with whom he would chart six duets, including the No. 13 "Reunited," his highest-charting single.
+This led to Academy of Country Music nominations in 1980 for Vocal Group of the Year, Louise also was nominated for Best New Female Vocalist, and R.C. won the Best New Male Vocalist Award.
 The two released five duets albums between 1979 and 1982.
 He and Bettis also co-wrote "One of a Kind Pair of Fools" for Louise's sister, Barbara Mandrell.
 Bannon continued to perform as a musician in Mandrell's show, even after divorcing her in 1991.
 In the 2000s, Bannon co-wrote Steve Azar's "I Don't Have to Be Me ('Til Monday)."
 He subsequently married Natalie McGill.